The Miriam Hospital Awards and Accreditations

-- 2020 to 2024, The Miriam Hospital has once again attained Magnet® recognition for nursing excellence and now joins just three other U.S. hospitals in receiving the four-year designation six consecutive times.
+- In 2020, The Miriam Hospital once again attained Magnet recognition for nursing excellence and joined just three other U.S. hospitals in receiving the four-year designation six consecutive times.

-- 2015 to 2019, The Miriam Hospital is one of only four hospitals nationwide to achieve Magnet designation five consecutive times.
+- In 2015, The Miriam Hospital became one of only four hospitals nationwide to achieve Magnet designation five consecutive times.
 It was redesignated in 2015 for another four years.
 This is the highest nursing credential given, recognizing excellence in professional nursing.

 - The Miriam Hospital’s Center for Bariatric Surgery has been a Center of Excellence in Bariatric Surgery since 2011 and was accredited in 2014 and reaccredited in 2017 by the American College of Surgeons Metabolic and Bariatric Surgery Accreditation and Quality Improvement Program as an adult and adolescent center for weight loss surgery.

-- In 2016, the Joint Commission recertified The Miriam Hospital as an advanced Primary Stroke Center.
+- The Joint Commission continues to recertify The Miriam Hospital as an advanced Primary Stroke Center.

 - The Center for Bariatric Surgery received the Center of Excellence designation from The Clinical Sciences Institute of Optum in 2015, 2017, 2019, and 2021.